 To access the Scottish Government’s Equally Safe: Scotland’s Strategy for Eradicating Violence Against Women and Girls Policy 2023, click here.
 To access the Scottish Government’s Preventing and Responding to Gender Based Violence: A Whole School Framework, click GBV National Framework for Schools.

-MVP is currently running in ten of our secondary schools with over 400 pupil mentors taking part in two days of training where they had the opportunity to consider issues around child protection, gender box, recognising respectful and abusive language and behaviour and developing skills in leadership and facilitation.
+MVP is running in all of our secondary schools with over 500 pupil involved and taking part in mentor training.
+This is an excellent opportunity to consider issues around child protection, gender box, recognising respectful and abusive language and behaviour and developing skills in leadership and facilitation.
 Mentors are able to gain accreditation for their work through a range of awards from the SQA and the Scottish Government’s Saltire Award.
 In 2017, Paisley Grammar School’s mentors gained recognition at Renfrewshire Youth Services Awards and, in 2019, were filmed by BBC North for a news article on tackling knife crime.
-In 2023, our Young and Equally Safe in Renfrewshire project was recognised at the Renfrewshire Youth Services Awards.
-Earlier in 2024, pupils from Trinity High School were filmed by BBC Scotland news for an article on school behaviour.
+In 2023, our Young and Equally Safe in Renfrewshire (YES) project was recognised at the Renfrewshire Youth Services Awards and in 2024, pupils from Trinity High School were filmed by BBC Scotland news for an article on school behaviour and, most recently, our YES project was shortlisted as a finalist in the Youthlink National Award 2026.

-We are delighted to have piloted Education Scotland’s MVP training for colleagues within Primary and Early Years sectors and look forward to growing our trainer team later in 2024.
+We were delighted to have piloted Education Scotland’s MVP training for colleagues within Early Years and Primary sectors in September 2024.
+In session 2026/27 we will be working with EY/Primary colleagues to produce a new gender-based violence resource.
+This will be funded by our YES project.
 To access MVP’s primary focused lessons on social inclusion, click here.
 These lessons can be delivered from P5-7.
+You can also download our 2025 YES resource “All In, All Equal” which provides short activities for upper primary aged pupils.

 Click here to access Education Scotland’s annual MVP reports.